Munya-Marinda/KOULOR/README.md

 A web-based game where you have to match the colors that appear on the screen before they disappear.

+### Rules:
+- Click the matching colors that appear using the buttons below.
+- Before they reach the other side.
+- Watch Out!
+Only choose colors that appear.

 ## PLAY NOW 🎮👉 https://munya-marinda.github.io/kolor/

 ### Screenshot 1